Skip to main content

 Hartlepool's First Stroke Support Group is a social group for people who have had a stroke and their carers.
 The group meets once a week and you do not need a referral from a doctor or social worker to go along.

-You can find out more about stroke, its causes and treatment on the NHS Choices website.
+You can find out more about strokes, its causes and treatment on www.nhs.uk/stroke.